EricKilla/Minecraft-MemAllocate-/README.md

 * Click 'Launch Minecraft'

 If you find that nothing happens when you click 'Launch Minecraft', try lowering your maximum RAM.
+Any settings you make are saved, so you won't have to type them out again for the next time you use it.

 * You need Java for this to work (obviously).